Budget Compromise Agreement Guarantees Vote on Pension Bill by Year’s End

 (WASHINGTON) – The Teamsters Union applauds today’s announcement of the formation of a bipartisan, House-Senate Joint Select Committee to find a solution to the nation’s growing pension crisis which could threaten the retirement security of as many as 1.5 million active and retired workers.
 Sen. Sherrod Brown (D-OH) secured the formation of the committee as part of the budget compromise announced today.

-The committee, which will be comprised of six senators and six members of the House evenly divided by party, will work toward reporting a bill to solve the pension crisis.
+The committee, which will be comprised of eight senators and eight members of the House evenly divided by party, will work toward reporting a bill to solve the pension crisis.
 The legislation also imposes a deadline to ensure Congress will act this year.
 The committee members, who will be appointed by House and Senate leaders, will also be required hold five public meetings to hear directly from retirees, workers and businesses effected by the pension crisis.

 “This is a positive step toward moving legislation forward that will finally address the pension crisis,” said Teamsters General President Jim Hoffa.
 “This committee must put aside partisan politics and advance legislation as quickly as possible that provides a real solution to this crisis.
 I applaud Sen. Brown’s work to secure the formation of this committee and thank him for continuing to lead the fight to ensure millions of Americans can retire with dignity.”